How Hemp Fabric Is Made & Why It’s Better

 Right now, most hemp products in the U.S., especially outside of CBD oil, are made from imported hemp.
 This increases both the carbon footprint, or environmental cost of making hemp products, and the final cost that you, the consumer, pay to buy them.
 We hope that some of this changes as hemp is fully legalized in the US in the near future.

 Fabric is just the beginning

 While hemp is harvested and processed similarly to other fabrics, its main advantage is through the hemp plant itself.

 Hemp uses about 5% the amount of water it takes to grow cotton and can often be rain-fed.
 Hemp can grow in almost all soil conditions, and unlike cotton (which depletes the soil of nutrients) hemp’s deep-reaching roots preserve the topsoil and subsoil.
 Hemp grows densely as well, leaving no room for weeds and competing plants and is less vulnerable to insects, which means little to no use of pesticides.
 Lastly, hemp grows extremely fast, only needing 120-days to be ready for harvest.
 We’ve compared hemp and cotton before, and while not everyone agrees, we think hemp is the winner.

 Don’t forget that we’re only talking about the stalk of the hemp plant, which is the part used to make hemp fabric.
-The leaves and seeds are used to make hemp oil, hemp fuel, and other products that each have their own benefits.
+The leaves and seeds are used to make hemp seed oil, hemp fuel, and other products that each have their own benefits.